MichelleTanPY/neopets-battledome-weapons-preset/README.md

-# Battledome Weapons Loader
+# Neopets Battledome Weapons Preset

 ## Overview

-**Battledome Weapons Loader** is a Chrome extension designed to assist Neopians in preloading battledome weapons while fighting opponents in the Battledome.
+**Neopets Battledome Weapons Preset** is a Chrome extension designed to assist Neopians in preloading battledome weapons while fighting opponents in the Battledome.
 With this extension, users can easily save and manage two sets of weapon configurations, ensuring they are always prepared for battle.

 ## Features